nuejs/www/docs2/tutorials/build-a-simple-blog.md

 ! video: completing the page the first page

-Instead making a full reload, Nue uses a technique called **DOM diffing** to only update the parts on the page that have changed.
-Be it the content, metadata, styling, global headers and footers, page layouts, or a reactive components.
+Instead of making a full reload, Nue uses a technique called **DOM diffing** to only update the parts on the page that have changed.
+Be it the content, metadata, styling, global headers and footers, page layouts, or reactive components.

-## Front matter
+## Frontmatter
-Next we add some metadata for the page for SEO and social sharing purposes.
-We do this by adding a so called "front matter" in the beginning of our Markdown page.
-This is a YAML- formatted section with human-readable key/value pairs:
+Next, we add some metadata for the page for SEO and social sharing purposes.
+We do this by adding a so-called "front matter" at the beginning of our Markdown page.
+This is a YAML-formatted section with human-readable key/value pairs:

 ```
  ---